 Your deductible in 2022 is \$1,789.
 This may change for 2023.
-Simpra Advantage (PPO I-SNP) will provide the updated amount as soon as it is released by Medicare.
+Simpra Advantage (PPO D-SNP) will provide the updated amount as soon as it is released from Medicare.

-Until you have paid the deductible amount, you must pay the full cost for most of your covered services.
-(The deductible does not apply to the services that are listed below.)
+Until you have paid the deductible amount, you must pay the full cost of your covered services.
 Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.

-The deductible does not apply to some services, including certain in-network preventive services.
+The deductible does not apply to some services.
 This means that we will pay our share of the costs for these services even if you haven't paid your deductible yet.
 The deductible does not apply to the following services: